CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 In this task you will learn how to control access to the Azure resources that you deploy. you will also create a diagnostic setting to send the Activity log to Azure **Storage account** for cheaper, long-term archiving to get an insight into subscription-level events and to audit all the changes to the infrastructure.

+**Azure role-based access control** (Azure RBAC) is a system that provides fine-grained access management of Azure resources.
+Using Azure RBAC, you can segregate duties within your team and grant only the amount of access to users that they need to perform their jobs.

 **Role Assignment to Resources**

 1. In the Azure Portal, navigate to the **Resource Group** named **wafdev**.